Harmelodic/personal-env-infrastructure/README.md

 # personal-env-infrastructure

-Infrastructure code for an environment of my Personal projects
+Infrastructure code for an environment of my Personal projects.

 Inside the `src` directory is where the central infrastructure is defined for personal projects.
 For example: